Dr Aisling Dwyer

 Maintain gut barrier integrity – Increased intestinal permeability, otherwise known as “leaky gut”, can contribute to the development of acne2.
 Probiotics can reinforce the lining of the gut wall and inhibit the growth of pathogens that damage the delicate gut lining.

-Promote gut health and regulate bowel movements – Individuals with acne are more likely to suffer with regualrity and digestive issues15 Dysbiosis and “leaky gut” are seen more frequently in those suffering problems with regularity compared with healthy individuals16 both of which may contribute to the development of acne.
-To learn more, health professionals can read this article on the Professionals site: Probiotics for constipation.
+Promote gut health and regulate bowel movements – Individuals with acne are more likely to suffer with regularity and digestive issues15 Dysbiosis and “leaky gut” are seen more frequently in those suffering with bowel irregularity, compared with healthy individuals16 both of which may contribute to the development of acne.

-Help to manage the effects of stress – There is a link between the mental health, the gut, and skin health, known as the gut-skin-brain axis.
+Help to manage the effects of stress – There is a link between mental health, the gut, and skin health, known as the gut-skin-brain axis.
 Mental health issues such as anxiety and depression occur frequently alongside chronic skin conditions such as acne17, and stress is an important trigger of acne18.
 In the stress response, cortisol, our main stress hormone, is released into the bloodstream.
 It can bind to receptors in the skin resulting in increased sebum production and inflammation.
 Stress can also trigger acne indirectly by causing dysbiosis in the gut19.
 This upset to the gut microbiome can increase intestinal permeability causing “leaky gut” leading to inflammation2.
 Both dysbiosis and “leaky gut” can contribute to the development of acne and can be improved by probiotics as discussed above.
-To learn more about the relationship between the gut and mental health, read this article: The gut-brain axis.
+To learn more about the relationship between the gut and mental health, read these articles: The gut-brain axis and Probiotics for Stress.

 Currently, there are few clinical trials which directly assess the effects of specific strains of probiotics on skin health.
 However, there are several clinically researched probiotic strains that may help by addressing some of the triggers for acne.

-Bifidobacterium lactis HN019 can help address gut-related triggers of acne by improving the health of the gut microbiome, reducing inflammation and occasional constipation.
+Bifidobacterium lactis HN019 can help address gut-related triggers of acne by helping to improve the health of the gut microbiome, reduce inflammation and manage occasional constipation.

 Is it possible to develop acne after taking antibiotics?